On a rare slow Friday, I found myself in a musing of the Monty Hall problem.

 I must admit that the above parable cheapens the real story of the Redemption because it has only cold math in it, not taking into account the real heartfelt story of how Adam lost his way by losing all the odds of being righteous with God (“there is not a righteous man, not even one,” Romans 3:11), and more importantly what price Christ has paid by being the only One who’s righteous and made himself available to be everyone’s choice of redemption.

 But at least I think I got the math part right.
-And I’m very thankful for the Host, not for the math, but for the option he has offered.
+And I’m very thankful for the Host, not for the math, but for the option He has offered.